lemon3/birthdaypicker/README.md

   <select data-birthdaypicker-day></select>
 </div>
 ```
-... or use with specified selctors (these selctors take precedence over the data attribute values like **data-birthdaypicker-year**)
+... or use with specified selectors (these selectors take precedence over the data attribute values like **data-birthdaypicker-year**)
 #### html:
 ```html
 <div data-birthdaypicker="{